psctoolkit/psctoolkit.github.io/_products/psblasext.md

 *Note:* we have only tested with GNU Fortran compiler.

 *Note:* CUDA nvcc typically lags behind the latest  versions of GCC/GNU
-      Fortran; currently nvcc supports GCC 4.8 so this is the preferred choice.
+      Fortran; currently nvcc supports GCC 8 so this is the preferred choice.
       Mixing SPGPU CUDA code  compiled with an older version and the rest with e.g. 4.9 has  worked fine so far: YMMV.

+			See the [docs at NVIDIA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements) for further information on the compatibility between GCC and nvcc.

 TODO